ewancoder/tyr-ops/droplet.md

 ## Create necessary folders

-For dataprotection to work, we need to have a writable `/data/appname_env/dataprotection` folder existing on the host.
-Create this folder on every node, if authentication is necessary.
+Some folders may need to be created & adjusted permissions.
+For example, for dataprotection to work, the API container need to be able to write data protection keys to `/data/appname_env/dataprotection`.
+This is pretty much work in progress yet.
+I need to figure out how to proprely manage the folder structure for all projects to support scalability to future nodes.

 ## Join to Swarm